 Processor and Performance

 Moving a step ahead, Lenovo Zuk Z2 makes use of Qualcomm’s recent flagship Snapdragon 820.
-The device handles multi-tasking effectively and pairs up the quad-core chipset with 4 gigabytes of RAM, Adreno 530 GPU, and 64 gigs of inbuilt storage.
-It does give you two high-clocked cores for enhanced power, but for users with moderate needs two low-clocked cores running at 1.6GHz hold more than enough power for seamless work and play.
+The device handles multitasking effectively and pairs up the quad-core chipset with 4 gigabytes of RAM, Adreno 530 GPU, and 64 gigs of inbuilt storage.
+It does give you two high-clocked cores for enhanced power, but for users with moderate needs, two low-clocked cores running at 1.6GHz hold more than enough power for seamless work and play.
 Even if you’re playing high-end games with enhanced graphics, Adreno 530 GPU would handle smoothly without any lag or performance issue.

 Along with enhanced hardware, Zuk also deploys an “Overclock Mode” for better performance.
 When enabled, this unique mode overclocks the processor and gives short performance boosts from time to time.
 It overclocks the chipset from 2.15GHz to 2.30 GHz and adds up the required power to bear hefty usage.
 You may not see any big changes but browsing can certainly become smoother with this superb power boosting mode.

 Zuk Z2, with its 13-megapixel rear autofocus shooter, offers crisp and highly detailed images.
 The handset performs nicely in low-light environments and delivers lifelike images with superb focus speed and minimal shutter lag.
-It packs a 1/2.6″ Samsung ISOCELL sensor with each pixel measuring 1.34 µm and is nicely backed by Optical Image Stabilization and a super vibrant dual-tone flash.
-On whole, we can say the photo quality and the dynamic range of this camera is so good that you can take bright and high-contrast shots without any noise.
+It packs a 1/2.6" Samsung ISOCELL sensor with each pixel measuring 1.34 µm and is nicely backed by Optical Image Stabilization and a super vibrant dual-tone flash.
+On the whole, we can say the photo quality and the dynamic range of this camera are so good that you can take bright and high-contrast shots without any noise.

 Even the front-facing camera has got all the goods.
 Lenovo has used an 8-megapixel sensor on the other end with an aperture as wide as f/2.0.
-It promises vibrant and colour-rich selfies, but video captured might look as good as you’d have expected.
+It promises vibrant and color-rich selfies, but video captured might look as good as you’d have expected.
 Long story short, the camera is good, but definitely not the best in the sub-20k price bracket.

 Software and UI

-For smooth and lag-free performance, Lenovo Zuk Z2 runs Android 6.0 based ZUI 2.0 out-of-the box.
+For smooth and lag-free performance, Lenovo Zuk Z2 runs Android 6.0 based ZUI 2.0 out-of-the-box.
 The interface featured on this handset is an extension of what we witnessed on Zuk Z1.
-It is a little less bloated, but the overall look and feel is still far from vanilla Android.
+It is a little less bloated, but the overall look and feel are still far from vanilla Android.
 There’s no app drawer and you can find elements of Apple’s iOS like the appearance of the settings menu, multi-tasking view, and shortcuts on the lower edge of the screen.
 The UI looks complete on whole, but you’re expecting stock like performance, start looking for other options.

 Last but not the least, Lenovo has used an immensely powerful 3,500 mAh battery on Zuk Z2.
-The device holds enough juice to handle an entire day of hefty usage with lots of calling, social networking and multi-tasking.
+The device holds enough juice to handle an entire day of hefty usage with lots of calling, social networking and multitasking.
 It stands out against most phones in the sub-20k price bracket and delivers approximately 12 hours of usage with Wi-Fi and data networks running.
 Zuk’s performance, in terms of battery backup, is not the best but it definitely makes up a decent package when you’re running on a tight budget.

 The Z2 also includes Qualcomm’s Quick Charge 3.0 tech which recharges the phone from 0 to 100 percent in approximately 1 hour and 45 minutes.
 A single 15-minute charge with this tech could give you around 3 hours of juice on ZUK Z2.

 Inside out, Lenovo ZUK Z2 makes an enticing package for all the tech-buffs out there.
 The handset includes everything of importance and does not cuts down anything to achieve the price.
 Yes, the UI could have been better, but that’s something we are willing to accept for a device with high-end internals and a very premium design language.
 It even rocks with a camera and yields good image quality with fine details.
-The take away, Zuk Z2 is a very good smartphone, especially when it comes to the mid-end price bracket.
+The takeaway, Zuk Z2 is a very good smartphone, especially when it comes to the mid-end price bracket.